MizuGreg/UnderTheCounter/- Documents/GDD draft.md

 To reach the end of the day safely, the player needs to
 - **earn enough**: for example through tips, by serving the right drinks to customers, in order to be able to afford keeping the bar open another day
-- **avoid getting caught**: for example by not making people drink too much (because drunkards attract attention), by setting up an inconspicuous façade,
+- **avoid getting caught**: for example by not making people drink too much (because drunkards attract attention), by setting up an inconspicuous façade, and more.

-> or by spotting potential undercover policemen.

 Choice is important in this game: the player's strategical decision will play a fundamental role in determining whether they will have what it takes to survive the day.